 Most importantly, you have to understand that business people often do not appreciate lawyers partly because business people sometimes view lawyers as serving a policing function, and not in a collaborating role.
 If a proposal is not legally permissible or, equally important, ethically desirable, a general counsel must know enough about the organization’s priorities to provide an alternate plan for achieving the desired result.

 What are the ethical considerations?

-It is your job to, not only help facilitate desired outcomes, but it is also your job to make sure that the organization achieves its objectives in a legal and ethical manner.
+It is your job to not only help facilitate desired outcomes but to make sure that the organization achieves its objectives in a legal and ethical manner.
 You have to make sure you are balancing the need to find solutions with the need to provide ethical advice.
 You are not truly serving the interests of the organization if you are not doing what you can to ensure that the organization is operating legally and in an ethical manner.